cayleygraph/cayley-web/README.md

 ## Install the Polymer-CLI

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
+First, install bower dependencies `bower install` and make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

 ## Viewing